 Gamification has become a unique way to increase customer engagement and loyalty.
 By creating fun and exciting ways to learn about new products, earn discounts and interact with businesses.
 Customers feel like they are rewarded for performing simple and fun actions.
-As the manager of a help desk, by turning the idea of gamification inward and focusing on your employees, your department could increase efficiency and retention.
+As the manager of an IT help desk service provider, by turning the idea of gamification inward and focusing on your employees, your department could increase efficiency and retention

 Employees Want to Be Loyal

 In this current atmosphere of high employee turnover, it may seem as though workers don’t care about the companies where they are employed.
 The appearance of employees just wanting to earn a paycheck and go home, however, are inaccurate.
 Most employees do want to excel in their job and remain loyal to their employers; they just need to feel that the company appreciates them.

 The last decade of major layoffs has created an atmosphere of malaise among workers.
 Why should anyone perform to the best of their abilities for a company that could cut them loose tomorrow?
 And businesses have the mistaken idea that human resources is their most expensive department and that by cutting back on employees they can save the company.

 While it is true that it is expensive to hire and train employees, it costs less to retain employees than it does consistently hiring and training new ones.
 In addition, companies that reduce staff increase the chances of accidents, human error, and customer dissatisfaction as one employee tries to handle too many responsibilities.